albertomisail/enph253robot/docs/README.md

 ## Course Description
 From [course website:](https://projectlab.engphys.ubc.ca/enph253_2018/)

 ENPH 253 – Introduction to Instrument Design.
 Practical laboratory exposure to instrument bread-boarding including simple mechanical and electrical design, and communications with sensors, actuators.
 Micro-controller implementation and design.
-Credits: [5]        Pre-reqs: One of ENPH 259, PHYS 259, PHYS 209.

 Background on the course: